Dream Interpretation Technique #2: Simplify

 What if the girlfriend in the dream represents, for example, the opportunity to take LSD and have a mind-opening experience, symbolized as entry into his bedroom — his most private, personal space, which symbolizes his “inner world” — and the locked door symbolizes his personal boundary against taking the drug?
 And why doesn’t he take it?
 Because he thinks it’s not safe, and his girlfriend would probably agree.

 Bottom line: Every dream presents multiple possibilities for meaning.
 Just because something seems obvious in a dream doesn’t mean it’s correct.
 Make a hypothesis about the meaning and test it against the evidence.
-See if fits into the big picture or sums up the big picture.
-If it feels right, you can be reasonably confident it is right.
+See if it fits into the big picture.
+If it feels right, you can be reasonably confident it’s correct.

 Dream Interpretation | There’s Obvious, Then There’s Really Obvious